mui/material-ui/docs/pages/blog/developer-survey-impacts.md

 ---
-title: 'The 2022 MUI developer survey and some of its impacts.'
+title: 'The MUI developer survey and some of its impacts.'
 description: Your feedback helped us to build better products.
-Here's what we learned about your needs in our 2022 developer survey.
+Here's what we learned about your needs in the past developer surveys.
-date: 2022-08-15T00:00:00.000Z
+date: 2024-11-15T00:00:00.000Z
 authors: ['josefreitas', 'oliviertassinari']
-tags: ['Developer survey']
+tags: ['Developer Survey']
-card: true
+card: false
 ---

 Your participation in the previous developer survey has been vital to our growth, and we are grateful for the time you took to share your invaluable thoughts.